-Hi!
-Welcome to part three of my blog series about teaching money in the primary classroom.
+Welcome to part three of my blog series all about teaching money in the primary classroom!
 Today I’ll be sharing 8 books that you can use to tie in literature during your money unit.
 All books are suitable for primary grades.

 The Coin Book is one of my favorites to incorporate during our money unit.
 I referenced it during my reinforcing money post.
 This book introduces coin values and shows you different combinations to represent different values.
 As you read further along into the book the counting coin value increases.

 3. The Penny Pot

 The Penny Pot is part of the Math Start series by Stuart Murphy.
 This book provides a real life situations while reinforcing concepts about money.
 It is an easy book for students to relate too.

 Once Upon a Dime by Nancy Allen talks about a farmer who discovers that money grows on trees at his farm.
 This fun concept provides a great way for students to make connections while learning about money.

 5. Lots and Lots of Coins

 Lots and Lots of Coins by Margarette Reid is about a young boy and his dad’s coin collection.
 It shares a lot of fun facts about the history of money.